 EVIDENCE ON BENEFITS OF CONTINUITY

-You can also watch Sir Denis Pereira Gray talk about the benefits of continuity in Webinar 1 on the Royal College of General Practitioners' website.
+You can also watch Sir Denis Pereira Gray talk about the benefits of continuity in Webinar 1 from the Health Foundation Project.

 When they receive continuity of doctor care, patients: